caiostringari/picoastal/README.md

 ![](doc/ChArUco_6X6_250.png)

 There are several parameters that can be set.
 Use `create_ChArUco_board.py --help` for details.
+Make sure to take note of which parameters were used to create the board because you will need to know then later!

 # 5.2.
 Offline Calibration